-- Irreversible and irretrievable commitment of resources - Adverse environmental effects that cannot be avoided - The relationship between short-term uses of the environment and maintenance and enhancement of long-term productivity - Energy requirements and conservation potential
+- irreversible and irretrievable commitment of resources, - adverse environmental effects that cannot be avoided, - the relationship between short-term uses of the environment and maintenance and enhancement of long-term productivity, and - energy requirements and conservation potential.

 In addition, NEPA requires that an EIS include a discussion of growth-inducing effects and a discussion about how the project would comply with federal, state, and local laws, policies, and plans.
-All of these NEPA requirements are addressed in this chapter.